Ibrahimhassan8879/HEMA-General-Hospital/README.md

 - Print tickets for patients after they have made their doctor reservation purchase.
 - Review late reservations made by patients who did not attend their reservation within 8 days to check their health status and their intention to renew or cancel their reservation.
 - Reset the doctor reservation queue every week, starting the queue number from 1 again.
+- Write and view sent and received messages with all staff accounts.

 ### 3. Nurses

 - Check reservations of doctor clinics for patients who attend their reservations.
+- Write and view sent and received messages with all staff accounts.

 ### 4. Accountants